What would you say, in a poem, to a friend facing a serious diagnosis? ~ Megan Willome

 Here’s my journaling from “Beannacht,” which means blessing in Gaelic:

-• I think the reason I like to go to the beach is to experience the “fluency of ocean.”
+• I think the reason I like to go to the beach is to experience the “fluency of the ocean.”

 • Every time I do yoga I find that “The weight deadens / On [my] shoulders.”
 They’re not meant to carry so much.